MwauStephen/shop-yangu/README.md

 `Shop Yangu`

+## `NB:Project needs access to internet.You must have an internet connection.`

 ## Project Overview

 A growing e-commerce platform for managing all the shops and products listed on the platform.The goal of this project is to develop an efficient and user-friendly Admin Panel for ShopYangu.The admin panel has the following features